THE TALES OF PRINCE TĀJ AL-MULŪK AND HIS FRIEND AZĪZ

 In Burton’s version, the first story appears in the “Tale of Taj Al-Muluk and Princess Dunya, and the second as part of the tale within it “of Aziz and Azizah.”

-Burton says “fourteen.”
+Burton and Lyons say “fourteen.”